|

 The leading tourism company in Vela Luka is HUM HT d.d.
 Hotel organization of HUM has 760 beds at its disposal in hotels: Adria, Posejdon, Dalmacija and Jadran.It has also launches and mini bus for the transfer of tourists to the excursion points.

-Hotel Adria is situated in a tranquil bay of Plitvine, among olive groves, 2,5 km from the center of Vela Luka.
-Because of its extraordinary microclimate,warm sea, great number of sun hours per year, Mediterranean vegetation and especially location, Adria has the most unique position and conditions in the region.
+Hotel Adria is situated in a tranquil bay of Plitvine, among olive groves, 2,5 km from the centre of Vela Luka.
+Because of its extraordinary micro climate,warm sea, great number of sun hours per year, Mediterranean vegetation and especially location, Adria has the most unique position and conditions in the region.

 Hotel Adria has 119 double rooms and eight family rooms and all the facilities necessary to make Adria attractive resort all the year round.At the hotel guests disposal is the recreational-medicinal tract with sauna, gym, massage room and indoor swimming pool with warm sea water.